Yanzaris-Mo-Poly-s-Team/YANZARI-S.MO.POLY.SRB2/README.md

     —By Yanzari

-#Compile
+---

+# Compile

 You can use CMake, Make, QMake, or Lua.

+---

-###Compilation instructions for Lua:
+### Compilation instructions for Lua:
-Install Lua and LuaRocks
+Install Lua and LuaRocks\
-Run     luarocks install luafilesystem
+Run    luarocks install luafilesystem\
 Then, Run    lua Build.lua

+---

-###Compilation instructions for QMake:
+### Compilation instructions for QMake:
 Run     qmake Build.pro

+---

-###Compilation instructions for Make:
+### Compilation instructions for Make:
 Run     make

+---

-###Compilation instructions for CMake (Requires CMake 3.10 or above.):
+### Compilation instructions for CMake (Requires CMake 3.10 or above.):
-Run     cmake
+Run  cmake .\
+Run  make